tang-xin72/DSC520-data-science-statistics/README.md

 # DSC 520 - Statistics for Data Science using R

 ## This class is to get familar to use R to handle all statistics program in data analysis.
-## my program is inunder folder 'xin'. final project is under \xin\final project
+## my program is under folder 'xin'. final project is under \xin\final project

 This is my project and assignment R program and outputs